LSmyrnaios/S3Downloader/README.md

 Notes:<br>
 - If you want to download all the files, then set the "**max_files_to_download**" argument, to **zero** (0).
-- After running experiments, it seems that the number of 64 threads is optimal for an 8-cores CPU.
+- After running experiments, it seems that the number of 4 to 8 threads is optimal for an 8-cores CPU, when collecting the metadata.